-Based on feedback of working with hundreds of new beekeepers the last year, we have developed a 6 month intensive, hands-on beekeeping apprenticeship program.
-This apprenticeship will provide you more than 40 hours of in-person instruction, and more than half of those hours will be spent suited up inspecting bee hives.
-Rather than only having access to 1 or 2 hives in your own backyard, you will have access to more than 50 hives.
-This will allow you 50 times more opportunities to witness various bee diseases, pests, and other circumstances that require beekeeper intervention.
-Further, you will receive 4 times the number of hands-on hours checking hives in our six month program than you would in an entire year of managing one hive.
+Our apprenticeship program is now in it's fifth running, and is based on feedback of working with hundreds of new beekeepers the last 3 years.
+This 6-month intensive, hands-on beekeeping apprenticeship program will provide you more than 50 hours of in-person instruction, and more than half of those hours will be spent suited up inspecting bee hives.
+Rather than only having access to 1 or 2 hives in your own backyard, you will have access to more than 150 hives.
+This will allow you 150 times more opportunities to witness various bee diseases, pests, and other circumstances that require beekeeper intervention.
+Further, you will receive 5 times the number of hands-on hours checking hives in our six month program than you would in an entire year of managing one hive.

-We will meet one Saturday a month for 6 months.
+We will meet one Saturday a month for 6 months (see list of dates for next class below!)
 One half of the day will be dedicated to classroom learning, and the remainder of the day will be spent suited up inspecting hives.
 Each month you will be provided readings to do on your own time to prepare for the next session.
 Locations will be announced the week before each scheduled session, and all apiary sites are located within 20 miles of downtown Austin, and most are within 10 miles.
 By dedicating one Saturday a month, you will see the vast seasonality involved in beekeeping, and receive hands-on instruction to learn how what we can expect each season, what interventions may be required, and how to respond to what has become unpredictable Texas weather.
 Your curriculum will include, but is certainly not limited to:

 Advanced Beekeeping Techniques

 Get an in-depth understanding of the incredibly seasonality of beekeeping

 How to split a hive and make nucleus hives